How to Keep Your Food Fresh Without a Refrigerator During Power Cuts

 Preparing for Power Cuts: Before the Lights Go Out

-Traditional and Modern Techniques for Keeping Food Fresh Without a Refrigerator
+Traditional and Modern Techniques to Keep Food Fresh Without a Refrigerator

 1. Salting and Curing (Namkeen Gosht / Achar)